 My interest in genealogy began shortly after retiring from the U.S. Air Force in 1987.
-Growing up, despite have a close knit family, there was never any discussion about ancestor, family history, or traditions.
+Growing up, despite having a close knit family, there was never any discussion about ancestors, family history or traditions.
 By the time I finally got interested, both my mother and father were deceased.
 I knew very little about my grandparents and wondered just how I fit into the family picture.
-I began asking questions of my aunts and uncles and was amazed at what little they really knew about their parents and grandparents.
+I began asking other family members questions regarding the family and was amazed by what little they really knew about their parents and grandparents.
 Thus, armed with a few tidbits of information, I set on a personal quest to find my roots.

-My goals when I began this research were twofold: 1) develop my direct Sutton and Jones family lines, and; 2) validate all events and facts with source information.
+When I began this research my goals were twofold: 1) develop my direct Sutton and Jones family lines, and; 2) validate all events and facts with source information.
 Fortunately, both my Sutton and Jones families where pretty much a fixture in the state of New Jersey from the time they arrived from Europe.
-This allowed me to focus my research primarily within New Jersey where I was able to acquire facts and source material directly through repeated research trip to the NJ State Archieves and, as it continues to develop, from published data on the Internet.
+This allowed me to focus my research primarily within New Jersey where I was able to acquire facts and source material directly through repeated research trip to the NJ State Archives and, as it continues to develop, from published data on the Internet.
 Other information was acquired from material extracted from various books and papers and information received from other researchers.
 This latter information, in many cases, lacked the source information necessary to validate the material but provided many clues.
-I also found that often the supporting records either did not exist or they have eluded my search.
+I also found in many instances that the supporting records either did not exist or they may have just eluded my search.

-I dedicate these pages first to my family who tolerated my absences while I was away doing research or at the computer at home doing research or data entry.
-Secondly, I dedicate this as a remembrance to all those family members I never met but, in someway, have all contributed a little to who I am today.
+I dedicate these pages to my family who tolerated my absences while I was away doing research or at the computer at home doing research.
+Secondly, I dedicate this as a remembrance to all those family members I never met, but, in someway, have all contributed a little to who I am today.

 Individual Report for Dennis Paul Sutton